Advertisement

 What should I be paying?

 Flagship French cars always suffered crippling depreciation – here Renault has smartly crafted some tempting finance deals which ought to help shore up the leaks.
 It’s the same thinking that’s led to so many Arkanas trickling around on our roads.
-Thankfully the Rafale is a more convincing proposition that you can still enjoy for under £300 a month if you’re willing to have a short, low-mileage deal and can lay down a stocky deposit.
+Thankfully the Rafale is a more convincing proposition that you can still enjoy for around £220 (full hybrid) or around £285 (PHEV) a month if you’re willing to have a short, low-mileage deal and can lay down a stocky deposit.

 It's more like £400-600 monthly on typical, 10,000-mile-per-year, 36/48-month terms, which makes it very competitive with Peugeot's startlingly similar 408 crossover.
 Such figures also help bridge the large six grand leap between an Austral and Rafale, one we’d otherwise try to talk you out of unless you really like the looks here.
 This is a less rational purchase than most of Renault’s other SUVs.
 Perhaps that’s the appeal.